 - There is technology being developed to alert the driver of the potential of a child being left behind, but not all cars have it.

 - Keep your car locked at all times so your kid can’t accidentally climb in it.
 (This one is huge – in the kids older than one, several had accidentally locked themselves in the car.)

 - If you can’t find your child, first check the pool (if you have one), and then the car, including the trunk.

-Contrary to popular opinion, it’s not always a result of stupidity, or a busy parent being wrapped up on their phone.
+Contrary to popular opinion, it’s not always a result of stupidity, or a busy parent, wrapped up on their phone.
 A couple of brave souls have opened up to discuss their own experiences with forgetting their baby in the car, and explain the circumstances here and here.
 Both stories have happy endings and are worth a read if you can’t fathom how this could happen.

 Brushing off the potential of an accident like leaving your kid in the car with the “that would never happen to me” response is dangerous.
 Changing your mindset from thinking you’re immune to accidents like this, to admitting accidents like this can happen to anyone brings it to the forefront of your mind.
 Hopefully this shift can make the difference between a normal day, and a tragedy beyond measure.

 Related: 9 Common Car Seat Mistakes that Parents Make